Nyagahisaac/Tracker/README.md

 ## Technologies Used
-The language used to develop this application is the HTML,CSS,BOOTSTRAP and Angular..
+The language used to develop this application is the HTML
+CSS
+BOOTSTRAP
+Angular..

 ## BDD(Behaviour Driven Development)
 The user is required to input a username that is registered on ghithub.